 Then ask yourself: Given my role and what I want to accomplish, am I focusing my time and energy in a way that is likely to drive the best outcomes?
 If not, how do I need to shift my focus?

 If you hold yourself accountable to keeping a Do-Manage-Lead inventory, and check yourself against it regularly, you will find that you get the best impact from your efforts as a leader.

 Finally, there’s a real correlation here to the idea of delegation.
 That is, what do you do yourself and what do you hand off?
 Our general rule—intentionally a bold statement—is that you must delegate everything that someone else can do.

 We make that claim for two reasons: First, as a leader, you must delegate all the things that someone else can do because that frees you up for work only you can do.
-Second, it is only by delegating that you create opportunities to develop the leaders below you: you give them a chance to step up, learn new skills, and get the experience and visibility to turbocharge their careers.
+Second, it is only by delegating that you can create opportunities to develop the leaders below you: you give them a chance to step up, learn new skills, and gain the experience and visibility to turbocharge their careers.

 Being more thoughtful and deliberate about where you focus your time and energy will help you weigh the urgent versus the important and consciously separate decisive versus non-decisive actions that make the difference between winning and losing.

 We’d love to hear about your experiences with Do-Manage-Lead.
 Drop us a note: firstname.lastname@example.org.